MRVN-Radiant/MRVN-VMT/README.md

  * Convert specific mip / image size limit (for low filesizes & editor performance)
  * `.vmt` effects in `.shader`
    - BlendModulate
-     MRVN-radiant will need to support this in the viewport
+     MRVN-Radiant will need to support this in the viewport
    - Proxies & other procedural materials
    - Water
    - Normal & Specular maps
  * Titanfall2 / Apex Legends `.rpak` support
    - Physically Based Rendering in `.shader`
  * Image & `.shader` -> batch of `.vmt`s
- * Model textures
+ * Converts `models` textures
-   Waiting on MRVN `.mdl` support
+   Waiting on [MRVN-Radiant](https://github.com/MRVN-Radiant/MRVN-Radiant) `.mdl` support
    You can still use other model formats (e.g. `.obj`), but shader paths get funky